Sudipta-Sen/Design-Patterns/src/com/designpatterns/Structural/DecoratorPattern/README.md

-class explosion
-decorator pattern has both has-a and is-a relationship

 # Decorator Design Pattern

 The Decorator Pattern is a structural design pattern that allows behavior to be added to an individual object, dynamically, without affecting the behavior of other objects from the same class.
 It involves a set of decorator classes that are used to wrap concrete components.